brentlintner/linus/TRACKER.md

     * Double ensure if Linus thinks he is stumped, then asks me for help, as I can write code too.

 * Open Files / Compaction Optimizations
+    * Split open files at a certain threshold (i.e. LLM learns examples from it)
     * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
         * If you don't have an open file, then ask to open them (can use function calling here)
     * If too many files are open on boot, have a threshold or error out (too big for context window)